|Name||Sasanka Sekhar Chanda|

 Available at arXiv: https://arxiv.org/abs/1810.04036

-The papers listed below all involve computational simulations on Kauffman’s NK Fitness landscape
+All papers in this section involve computational simulations on Kauffman’s NK Fitness landscape

 Available at arXiv: https://arxiv.org/abs/2104.12620